fjbernardez/ContactDuplicateDetector/README.md

 ### Input File Requirements

 The application requires the input file to be in CSV (Comma-Separated Values) format, following a specific structure.
 Each record in the CSV should represent a contact with the following fields:

     Contact ID
-    First Name
-    Last Name
-    Email
-    Zip Code
-    Address

-The CSV file must be placed in the resources folder located at the root of the application directory.

-## File Format and Location

-### Input File Requirements

-The application requires the input file to be in CSV (Comma-Separated Values) format, following a specific structure.
-Each record in the CSV should represent a contact with the following fields:

-    Contact ID